vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

 title: How to test your React application
 ---

-The reason I decided to write this blog post is because on every new project when I start writing unit tests I find it helpful to look back on older projects on how I've tested my **actions**, my **components** or my **reducers**.
-I'll try to organise everything in one place, this blog post.
+Whenever I start a new React project, I always find it helpful to look back at my previous projects to remind me how best to test **actions**, **components** and **reducers**.
+I’ll try to organise everything in one place — this blog post.

 I will share the key points of the test process.
-In the end you will find a [GitHub url](https://github.com/vaskort/react-testing) with the full code so you can clone and play.
+All code examples are featured in this [dedicated repository](https://github.com/vaskort/react-testing), which you can clone and try out for yourself.

 ## The context of the app

-Let's say you have a simple application where when you press a button it triggers an async action which loads a list of users from an API.
-These users are then stored to the redux store.
+Let’s say you have a simple application that fetches a list of users from an API at the click of a button.
+These users are then stored to the Redux store.
 The JSX would be something like the below:

 ```jsx
 // src/App.js